xcp-ng/xcp/README.md

 ![](misc/assets/logo-glossy-small.png)

-## What is XCP-ng ?
+## What is XCP-ng?

 XCP-ng is a virtualization platform based on **Xen Source** and **Citrix® Hypervisor** (formerly XenServer).
-XCP-ng stands for **Xen Cloud Platform - New Generation** and is an *hommage* to the old Open Source project XCP that was ditched when XenServer became Open Sourced in 2013.
+XCP-ng stands for **Xen Cloud Platform - New Generation** and is an *tribute* to the old Open Source project XCP that was abandoned when XenServer was open-sourced in 2013.

 ### Genesis